-SEVERE (Red) HIGH (Orange) Complete all recommended actions at lower levels.
-Listen to radio, TV, and KCRA CH 3 (or other local channel) for current information and instructions.
-Be alert and immediately report suspicious activity to Police at 911and designated Close school if recommended to do so by appropriate authorities.
+SEVERE (Red) Complete all recommended actions at lower levels.
+Listen to radio, TV, and KCRA CH 3 for current information and instructions.
+Be alert and immediately report suspicious activity to Police at 911 Close school if recommended to do so by appropriate authorities.
 100% identification check (i.e. driver's license retained at front office) and escort anyone entering school other than students, staff and faculty.
 Ensure School Site Crisis Team members are available for students, staff and faculty.
-Complete all recommended actions at lower levels.
-Be alert and immediately report suspicious activity to police 911and designated Review emergency procedures and supplies.
+HIGH (Orange) Complete all recommended actions at lower levels.
+Be alert and immediately report suspicious activity to police 911 Review emergency procedures and supplies.
 Prepare to handle inquiries from anxious parents and media.
 ELEVATED (Yellow) Complete all recommended actions at lower levels.
-Be alert and immediately report suspicious activity to Police at 911.
-Ensure all emergency supplies are stocked and ready.
-Obtain copies of Terrorism: Preparing for the Unexpected brochure from your local Red Cross chapter and send it home with the students in grades K-12, staff and faculty.
+Be alert and immediately report suspicious activity to Police 911 Ensure all emergency supplies are stocked and ready.
 GUARDED (Blue) Complete all recommended actions at lower level.
-Be alert and immediately report suspicious activity to Police at 911.
-Provide safety training to staff and practice emergency drills pursuant to school emergency procedures.
+Be alert and immediately report suspicious activity to Police at 911 Provide safety training to staff and practice emergency drills pursuant to school emergency procedures.
 Review communications plan and update emergency contact information.
 Review emergency supplies and supplement as necessary.
-LOW (Green) Review school/district emergency plans and Emergency Procedures manual.
-Ensure selected staff members are trained on first aid, CPR and AED.
+LOW (Green) Develop school emergency plans per District Bulletins Ensure selected staff members are trained on first aid, CPR and AED.

-References: March 31, 2003 American National Red Cross - www.redcross.org; American Red Cross
+References: March 31, 2003

+American National Red Cross - www.redcross.org; American Red Cross